ammarnajjar/pautomate/docs/usage.rst

 Get branches informations in the current directory::

- automate -t . branches
+ pautomate -t . branches

 The target is by default the current directory.

 Get the branches informations after resetting hard to head::

- automate beanches -r
+ pautomate beanches -r

 Careful that this is a **distructive** command, for it uses `git reset --hard` on all the repos treated.

 To select only repositories that contatin a specific pattern in them and get thier informations (e.g: `py`)::

- automate branches py  # only repositories with "py" in them will be considerd
+ pautomate branches py  # only repositories with "py" in them will be considerd

 The last set of agruments acts like a filter.
 More than one argument can also be given, and all will be considerd as filters::

- automate branches py api service  # only repositories with "py" in them will be considerd
+ pautomate branches py api service  # only repositories with "py" in them will be considerd

 More info can be found using the help command::

- automate dotnet --help
+ pautomate dotnet --help

 - **fetch**: